DevotedHealth/godoc2ghmd/examples/http/README.md

     // authentication, or cookies.
     //
     // RoundTrip should not modify the request, except for
     // consuming and closing the Request's Body.
+RoundTrip may
+    // read fields of the request in a separate goroutine.
+Callers
+    // should not mutate the request until the Response's Body has
+    // been closed.
     //
     // RoundTrip must always close the body, including on errors,
     // but depending on the implementation may do so in a separate